The3thDomain/Torrlient/README.md

 ## TorrlientVM
 This folder contains the source code for "TorrlientVM", a Virtual Machine intended to make it easier to develop Autonomous Virtual Machine Applications.

+We execute this script by name only.
+To replicate use
+''''
+cp TorrlientVM.py /bin/torrlientvm
+''''